How to Write for TV

 100%.
 Our course is structured and aimed specifically at new screenwriters just starting out, and intermediate ones who maybe have lost their way and need a refresher.
 Don’t worry, as long as you’ve seen a solid number of movies in your life (which you surely have, if you’ve got this far) the course will give you the solid foundation you need.

-Do I need special software to write my movie?
+Do I need special software to write my script?

 Whilst it’s not absolutely essential to write using specialist screenwriting software, life is going to be a lot easier if you do.
 Final Draft is the industry’s go-to choice in terms of software which formats your script correctly as you write.
 However there are plenty of free and paid alternatives.